michaeltelford/wgit/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
+After checking out the repo, run `./bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+You can also run `./bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake RELEASE[remote]` (remote being the correct Git remote), which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version, update the version number in `version.rb`, and then run `bundle exec rake RELEASE[remote]` (remote being the correct Git remote e.g. origin), which will create a git tag for the version, push any git commits and tags, and push the `*.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/michaeltelford/wgit.
+Bug reports and pull requests are welcome on [GitHub](https://github.com/michaeltelford/wgit).

 ## License